Cost of Living in Guyana 2025: Full Family Budget Guide

 affordable public transportation options

-You’ll find public transport in Guyana is particularly cheap: a single local ticket costs about $0.57 versus $2.35 in the U.S., and a monthly pass runs roughly $36.10 compared to $69.30.
+Public transport in Guyana is particularly cheap.
+A single local ticket costs about $0.57 versus $2.35 in the U.S., and a monthly pass runs roughly $36.10 compared to $69.30.

 Public Transport Fares

-One local bus ticket in Guyana costs about $0.57—roughly a quarter of the $2.35 U.S. average—so if you commute daily you’ll see clear savings; monthly passes follow the same pattern at about $36.10 versus $69.30 in the U.S., making regular public transit substantially cheaper, even though an 8 km taxi runs about $21.70 in Guyana compared with $18.50 in the U.S.
+One local bus ticket in Guyana costs about $0.57, roughly a quarter of the $2.35 U.S. average.
+For daily commuters, those savings add up fast.
+Monthly passes follow the same pattern at about $36.10 versus $69.30 in the U.S., making regular public transit substantially cheaper overall.

-1. Local single fare: $0.57 (Guyana) vs $2.35 (U.S.)
+1. Local single fare: $0.57 (Guyana) vs. $2.35 (U.S.)

-2. Monthly pass: $36.10 vs $69.30
+2. Monthly pass: $36.10 vs. $69.30

-3. 8 km taxi: $21.70 vs $18.50
+3. 8 km taxi: $21.70 vs. $18.50

 Private Vehicle Expenses

-You’ll save versus U.S. transit ticket rates ($0.57 vs $2.35 per ride; monthly $36.10 vs $69.30), yet taxis cost about $21.70 for 8 km—higher than the U.S. $18.50—making occasional car use competitive.
+You save versus U.S. transit ticket rates ($0.57 vs. $2.35 per ride; monthly $36.10 vs. $69.30), yet taxis cost about $21.70 for 8 km, above the U.S. $18.50.
+That makes occasional car use competitive for some trips.

 Factor fuel efficiency when estimating fuel spend.
 Add vehicle insurance and variable maintenance costs driven by parts availability.
+Scheduling regular servicing, sourcing reliable parts, and comparing insurers helps control total ownership costs.

 Healthcare and Insurance Pricing